Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Verifications

 \subsubsection{Results}

-As initial datum, we consider the Riemann problem given by $(h_0, u_0) (x) = (2, 0)\chi_{x < 0}(x) + (1, 0)\chi_{x>0}(x)$, with a lattice velocity $\latticevelocity = 2$, a final time $T = 0.2$ and a domain $\Omega=[-1, 1]$.
-The result is shown in Figure \ref{fig:d1q3_s_d}: for both the conserved moments, the behavior of the additional error in time is supra-linear, being very small at the very beginning because the method adds enough security cells around the shock and information propagates relatively slowly.
-Moreover, we remark that the error is larger for smaller $s$ due to the larger diffusivity of the numerical scheme.
-The additional error is between four and six orders of magnitude smaller than the error of the reference method, reaching very interesting compression factors.
-The estimates in terms of $\thresholdletter$ are correctly followed.
+As initial datum, we consider the Riemann problem given by $(h_0, u_0) (x) = (2, 0)\chi_{x < 0}(x) + (1, 0)\chi_{x>0}(x)$, with a lattice velocity $\latticevelocity = 2$, a final time $T = 0.2$ and a domain $\Omega=[-1, 1]$. \additionFree{The gravitational acceleration is $g = 1$.} The result is shown in Figure \ref{fig:d1q3_s_d}: for both the conserved moments, the behavior of the perturbation error in time is supra-linear, being very small at the very beginning because the method adds enough security cells around the shock and information propagates relatively slowly.
+Moreover, we remark that the \additionRefOne{perturbation} error is larger for smaller $s^2$ due to the larger diffusivity of the numerical scheme.
+The perturbation error is between four and six orders of magnitude smaller than the \additionRefOne{discretization} error of the reference method, reaching very interesting compression factors.
+The estimates \additionRefOne{for $\delta^{h, N}$ for $h = 0, 1$} in terms of $\thresholdletter$ are correctly followed. \additionRefOne{We observe the typical inequality $\text{ACR}^N > \text{CR}^N$.}

-For the \scheme{1}{5}, we use exactly the same setting except for taking $\alpha = \beta = 1$ and setting $s_3 = s_4 = 1$.
-We obtain what is shown in Figures \ref{fig:plotSolutionSW} and \ref{fig:d1q5_s_d}.\footnote{We are limited to $s = 1.6$ due to stability issues which are inherent to the reference scheme.} The time behavior of the additional error is again supra-linear and now the difference between different relaxation parameters is less evident.
-The ratio with the error of the reference scheme is between $10^4$ and $10^6$.
-The bound in $\thresholdletter$ is very well fulfilled.
-This example shows that our adaptive strategy works really well even for schemes with an extended advection stencil.
+For the \scheme{1}{5}, we use exactly the same setting except for taking $\alpha = \beta = 1$ and setting $s^3 = s^4 = 1$.
+We obtain what is shown in Figures \ref{fig:plotSolutionSW} and \ref{fig:d1q5_s_d}.\footnote{We are limited to $s^2 = 1.6$ due to stability issues which are inherent to the reference scheme.} The time behavior of the perturbation error is again supra-linear and now the difference between different relaxation parameters is less evident.
+The ratio with the \additionRefOne{discretization} error of the reference scheme is between $10^4$ and $10^6$.
+The bound \additionRefOne{of $\delta^{h, N}$ for $h = 0, 1$} in $\thresholdletter$ is very well fulfilled.
+This example shows that our adaptive strategy works really well even for schemes with an extended advection stencil, namely with $\sigma = 2$.